compsys-progtools/fall2025/resources/glossary.md

 ssh
 :  allows computers to safely connect to networks (such as when we used an ssh key to clone our github repos)

+STDOUT
+:  standard output {term}`stream`

+STDERR
+:  standard error {term}`stream`

+stream
+:  a flow of data from one location to another in a computer :  includes three <wiki:Standard_streams>

 templating
 :  templating is the idea of changing the input or output of a system.
 For instance, the Jupyter book, instead of outputting the markdown files as markdown files, displays them as HTML pages (with the contents of the markdown file).